 Employee remuneration at the Manager comprises fixed pay, variable incentive, allowances and benefits.
 Fixed pay comprises a salary and an annual wage supplement.
 All employees receive a salary that reflects their responsibilities and the level of experience and expertise needed to undertake their roles.
-Allowances and benefits include statutory provident contributions and benefits-in-kind to enable employees to undertake their roles by ensuring their wellbeing.
+Allowances and benefits include statutory provident contributions and benefits-inkind to enable employees to undertake their roles by ensuring their wellbeing.

 Variable incentive is a material component of total remuneration and comprises Performance Target Bonus ("PTB"), Variable Bonus ("VB") and Long-term Incentive ("LTI") award.
-The PTB amount is determined based on the achievement of non-financial Key Performance Indicators ("KPIs") which are critical to improving people capability, employee engagement, organisational effectiveness and operating efficiency of the Manager, e.g. raising the capability of the workforce through increase participation in learning and development, and with specific focus on digitalisation and ESG so as to improve their general skills and knowledge in these areas, improving the engagement and well-being of the employees through their regular participation in Wellness initiatives, regular active investors and tenants engagement despite safe management measures due to COVID-19 pandemic.
-The VB amount is assessed based on the achievement of financial KPIs such as Net Property Income ("NPI") Yield, Occupancy Rate, Distribution per Unit ("DPU") and Weighted Average Lease Expiry ("WALE") which measure the financial metrics essential to the Unitholders.
+The PTB amount is determined based on the achievement of non-financial Key Performance Indicators ("KPIs") which are critical to improving the organisational effectiveness and operating efficiency of the Manager, e.g. improving workflow and processes by implementing e-workflow/e-Approval system, high participation rate in active and healthy lifestyle activities, participation in Corporate Social Responsibility ("CSR") events, investors and tenants engagement, raising the capability of the workforce through increased participation in learning and development.
+The VB amount is assessed based on the achievement of financial KPIs such as Net Property Income ("NPI"), Distribution per Unit ("DPU") and Weighted Average Lease Expiry ("WALE") which measure the financial metrics essential to the

+Unitholders.
 KPIs and their weightages may change from year to year.
 The LTI award is a form of unit-linked incentive plan and represents conditional rights to receive a cash sum based on the achievement of MLT's Total Shareholder Return ("TSR") targets and value of a notional investment in MLT.

-To this end, the NRC has reviewed the performance of the Manager for FY21/22 and is satisfied that all KPIs have been achieved.
+To this end, the NRC has reviewed the performance of the Manager for FY19/20 and is satisfied that all KPIs have been achieved.

 For Management, a significant proportion of their variable incentive is deferred under the Manager's VB banking mechanism and vesting schedule of LTI award.
 Deferral of these two components is a key mechanism to building sustainable business performance.
-Under the VB banking mechanism, only a portion of a VB award declared in the financial vear will be paid out while the rest of the VB award will be deferred and paid out in the subsequent years.
+Under the VB banking mechanism, only a portion of a VB award declared in the financial year will be paid out while the rest of the VB award will be deferred and paid out in the subsequent years.
 The deferred VB award will be subjected to downside risks depending on future performance.
 This ensures alignment between remuneration and sustaining business performance in the longer term.
 For the LTI award, it is subject to three to five years vesting schedule.
 The settlement value of the LTI award is linked to the value of MLT's units at the time of vesting.